Ed-Davis/cryptoChecker/README.md

 TO MAKE SURE YOU USE THE REAL API:

-Current default uses the real API but this will speed up your use of your credits!
+Current default uses the real API but this will speed up your use of your credits.